 If You Use This Medication, Stop Immediately, FDA Says

-The medicine could pose a serious health risk to those who use it, the authority cautions.
+It could pose serious health risks to those who continue to use it, authorities warn.

-If you have the recalled medication at home, don't use it.
+If you have the medication at home, don't use it.

 If you are in possession of Lidocaine from the affected batches, stop using it immediately and return it to the store from which it was purchased.
 If you have questions about the recall or would like to receive a refund, you can contact Teligent Pharma, Inc. at 856-697-1441, followed by the star key, on weekdays from 8 a.m. to 5 p.m. or at [email protected] The company will also be contacting known distributors to arrange for the return of the medication.